 After Coke and Pepsi decided to get into the bottled water business in a big way, Tron decided to look for other opportunities.
 As it turned out, the massive distribution network of Coke and Pepsi and the convenience of small bottles of water did cause the five gallon water business to plateau dramatically.

 And then along came an opportunity to grow the Self Storage business.
 Tron spent 15 years helping to grow one of the largest privately held self storage companies in North America, before moving on to work with his friends at Store Here and the RHW Capital Management Group.
+You can contact Tron for services and consulting relating to self storage at Self Storage Strategies.

 Tron continues to help people grow their businesses as a public speaker, sales trainer and business consultant.